American Savings Promotion Act: Provisions of the bill

 This summary is based largely on the summary provided by the Congressional Research Service, a public domain source.

-The American Savings Promotion Act would amend the Revised Statutes of the United States, the Federal Reserve Act, the Federal Deposit Insurance Act, and the Home Owners' Loan Act to authorize covered financial institutions to conduct a contest, known as a "savings promotion raffle," in which the sole consideration required for a chance of winning designated prizes is obtained by the deposit of a specified amount of money in a savings account or program, where each ticket or entry has an equal chance of being drawn.
+The American Savings Promotion Act amended the Revised Statutes of the United States, the Federal Reserve Act, the Federal Deposit Insurance Act, and the Home Owners' Loan Act to authorize federally insured banks and insured credit unions to conduct a contest, known as a "savings promotion raffle," in which the sole consideration required for a chance of winning designated prizes is obtained by the deposit of a specified amount of money in a savings account or program, where each ticket or entry has an equal chance of being drawn.
 Subjects such a drawing contest to regulations promulgated by the appropriate prudential regulator.

-The bill would exclude such a "savings promotion raffle" from the prohibition against a covered financial institution's dealing in "lottery" tickets.

-The bill would amend the federal criminal code to exempt savings promotion raffles conducted by an insured depository institution or an insured credit union from specified prohibitions against interstate and foreign travel or transportation in aid of racketeering enterprises.
+The bill excludes such a "savings promotion raffle" from the prohibition against a covered financial institution's dealing in "lottery" tickets.
+The bill also amends the federal criminal code to exempt savings promotion raffles conducted by a covered financial institution from specified prohibitions against interstate and foreign travel or transportation in aid of racketeering enterprises.